Ethernet

 A dedicated Ethernet PHY transceiver chip between RJ45 jack and application processor via RGMII interface.

-• Common mode choke provides high impedance to common mode signal but low impedance to differential signals (i.e ethernet MDI signals), hence signal is can be transmitted through due to low impedance but common mode noise is heavily attenuated by high impedance.
+The common mode choke provides high impedance to common-mode signals, but low impedance to differential signals (such as Ethernet MDI signals).
+This means that the signal can be transmitted through the choke due to its low impedance, but common-mode noise is heavily attenuated by its high impedance.

 Q&A